MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 #### ON *filegroup_name*

 Creates the specified index on the specified filegroup.
-If no location is specified and the table or view is not partitioned, the index uses the same filegroup as the underlying table or view.
+If no location is specified and the table or view isn't partitioned, the index uses the same filegroup as the underlying table or view.
 The filegroup must already exist.

 #### ON "default"

 Creates the specified index on the same filegroup or partition scheme as the table or view.

-The term default, in this context, is not a keyword.
+The term default, in this context, isn't a keyword.
 It is an identifier for the default filegroup and must be delimited, as in `ON "default"` or `ON [default]`.
 If "default" is specified, the QUOTED_IDENTIFIER option must be ON for the current session.
 This is the default setting.
 For more information, see [SET QUOTED_IDENTIFIER](../../t-sql/statements/set-quoted-identifier-transact-sql.md).

 > [!NOTE]
 > "default" does not indicate the database default filegroup in the context of `CREATE INDEX`.
 This differs from `CREATE TABLE`, where "default" locates the table on the database default filegroup.